PlaidCloud/docs/docs/source/plaidcloud/getting_started/index.rst

 As you use Analyze, you'll notice that any operation that creates or appends to a table will enable the setting of sorts, data types, and even expressions.
-It's important to understand how each of your selections options operate and the impact they will have on your results.
+It's important to understand how each of your selection options operate and the impact they will have on your results.

-There are two types of tables in PlaidCloud.
+There are two types of data tables in PlaidCloud.

-- **Source Dependent**: Source dependent tables are not updateable so they cannot be used for Update, Delete, and Append operations but they are highly optimized so steps that use them run extremely fast.
+- **View**: Views are not updateable so they cannot be used for Update, Delete, and Append operations but they are highly optimized so steps that use them run extremely fast.
+These depend on Table data so updates to underlying tables automatically update dependent views.
+Views in Analyze operate very similar to database views if you are familiar with those.
-- **Source Independent**: Source independent tables provide independence from their original source which allows for updating the data in the table.
-These are also the suggested table type when publishing tables for reporting.
+- **Table**: Tables provide independence from their original source which allows for updating the data in the table.
+Tables can only be updated or modified through workflow operations, Data Editors, UDFs, Notebooks, or remote operations using PlaidTools or PlaidLink.

 Data Types (DTypes)
 -------------------